Evergreen Weather Forecast - News Break

 Evergreen Weather Forecast

-Here’s the forecast for the next four days in Evergreen: Wednesday, May 26: Patchy fog then sunny in the day; while mostly clear then patchy fog during night; Thursday, May 27: Patchy fog then mostly sunny in the day; while mostly clear during night; Friday, May 28: Mostly sunny in the day; while slight chance showers and thunderstorms during night; Saturday, May 29: Chance showers and thunderstorms in the day; while chance showers and thunderstorms then mostly cloudy during night;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Evergreen: Thursday, May 27: Patchy fog then scattered showers and thunderstorms in the day; while scattered showers and thunderstorms then partly cloudy during night; Friday, May 28: Mostly sunny then isolated showers and thunderstorms in the day; while chance showers and thunderstorms during night; Saturday, May 29: Chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then mostly cloudy during night; Sunday, May 30: Mostly sunny then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then mostly clear during night;mp.newsbreakapp.com